Core Filters Reference

 return $directives;

-datamachine_agent_directives (LEGACY — use datamachine_directives)
+});datamachine_agent_directives (LEGACY — use datamachine_directives)

 Deprecated: v0.2.5

-Replacement: Use datamachine_directives with agent-specific agent_types targeting
+Replacement: Use datamachine_directives with mode-specific modes targeting

 Purpose: Modify AI system directives for specific agent types (pipeline or chat)